What do PSD2 and SCA mean for marketplaces?

-From September 14th, new European regulation will require Strong Customer Authentication (SCA) for online payments from European customers.
+Since September 14th, 2019, new European regulation has required Strong Customer Authentication (SCA) for online payments from European customers.

 If your marketplace processes payments from European users, the new regulation might require you to adjust your transaction flow.
-Otherwise, some payments on your marketplace might start to fail come September.
+Otherwise, some payments on your marketplace might fail on your marketplace.

-For marketplaces built with a Saas tool, the first step to ensure SCA-compliance is to check with their service provider.
-Sharetribe Go marketplaces, for instance, get the necessary update automatically.
+For marketplaces built with a Saas tool, the first step to ensure SCA compliance is to check with their service provider.
+Sharetribe Go marketplaces, for instance, got the necessary update automatically.
 SCA is built into Sharetribe Flex as well.

 If your marketplace software provider takes care of legal compliance automatically, you can treat this article as a nice-to-know introduction into the world of payment regulation and payment technology.